danbaidong1111/DanbaidongRP/Documentation~/particles-simple-lit-shader.md

-**Important:** This page is subject to change during the 2019.1 beta cycle.

 # Particles Simple Lit Shader

 In the Universal Render Pipeline (URP), use this Shader for particles where performance is more important than photorealism.
 This Shader uses a simple approximation for lighting.
 Because this Shader [does not calculate for physical correctness and energy conservation](shading-model.md#simple-shading), it renders quickly.